unbit/uwsgi-docs/articles/FunWithPerlEyetoyRaspberrypi.rst

 Technical background
 ********************

-The eyetoy capture frames in YUYV format (known as YUV 4:2:2).
+The eyetoy captures frames in YUYV format (known as YUV 4:2:2).
 It means we need 4 bytes for 2 pixels.

 By default the resolution is set to 640x480, so each frame will need 614400 bytes